Community engagement is where we foster positive relationships with diverse community groups, voluntary and third sector organisations.

 - The applicant/s cannot spend the money retrospectively

-Download information about the guidelines and criteria for the Ward Members' Fund here.
+Download information about the guidelines and criteria for the Ward Members' Fund (PDF) here.

 Or contact the Manager for Democratic and Members on 01234 228819 or by email RighttoSpeak@bedford.gov.uk